 San Francisco-based Yammer will become part of Microsoft’s Office division and the team will continue to report to current Yammer Chief Executive Officer David Sacks, the companies said today in a statement.

-“They’ve been behind in terms of social, and this puts them in a really strong position, perhaps even the lead,” said Rob Koplowitz, an analyst at Forrester Research Inc. (FORR) “There are a lot of communications that are being generated by social.”
+“They’ve been behind in terms of social, and this puts them in a really strong position, perhaps even the lead,” said Rob Koplowitz, an analyst at Forrester Research Inc. (FORR:US) “There are a lot of communications that are being generated by social.”

 Yammer was founded in 2008 by Sacks, the former chief operating officer at PayPal Inc., and Adam Pisoni, who currently serves as chief technology officer.
 It has raised more than $140 million in funding from venture firms, including Charles River Ventures Inc. and Emergence Capital Partners.